dyohanne/RepAn/README.md

 the abundances of sub-repertoires between condition groups.
 CDR3 sequences belonging to DA sub-repertoires are collected and put through ranking based filtering to identify most likely condition associated CDR3 sequences.

-For detailed description of the differential abundance analysis method, please see (link)
+For detailed description of the differential abundance analysis method, please see (https://www.biorxiv.org/content/early/2018/12/07/490102)

 To install RepAn package in R, first install R devtools package and run its install_github function as follows: